pegasystems/web-components-sdk/README.md

 <br>

 > **NOTE**: These setup tips are abstracted from the Web Components SDK Guide that is available at [https://community.pega.com/media/web-components-sdk-user-guide-87](https://community.pega.com/media/web-components-sdk-user-guide-87).
-For more information about troubleshooting, see [Troubleshooting the DX SDKs](https://docs.pega.com/dx-sdks/troubleshooting-dx-sdks).
+For more information about troubleshooting, see [Troubleshooting the Constellation SDKs](https://docs-previous.pega.com/constellation-sdks/troubleshooting-constellation-sdks).

 <br>